 You shouldn’t think of the number in dollars, you should think of the number in percentages.
 The question is, what percent of your monthly income can you invest?
 We typically recommend that you invest between 15% and 30% of your monthly income.
 Get into the habit of treating your investment portfolio as an essential budgeted line item like your mortgage/rent, cell phone bill, and heating bill.
 Continuous contribution to your investments is important if you want to retire.
 If you don’t have a lot of money to start with, that’s okay.
 In that case, start with $1,000 and go from there.

 You shouldn’t think of the term in months or years.
 That’s a mistake most investors make.
 When you buy an On Sale stock, you should hold it and keep buying more as long as the stock remains On Sale.
 As soon as the stock changes from On Sale to Watch or Overpriced is when you should sell or set a trailing stop loss as long as the price is higher than the price you bought it for.
 Remember, it’s not about “Timing the market”, it’s about “Time in the market”.
 Buying, holding, and letting compound interest work for you is the key to success.

 Yes and No. Try to spread your portfolio over 3 – 4 sectors but you want to limit the number of stocks you own.
-Never invest all your money in one sector because when a sector starts going down, and you’re not diversified, your entire account will go down.
+We recommend holding between 10 and 15 stocks.
+Keeping a focused portfolio will allow you to make much bigger returns in the market.

 One of the worst economies in the last 100 years was the 2008 recession.
 Most people believe the recession lasted years which isn’t true.
 In 2008, the market went down 38%.
 In 2009, the market went up 23%.
 In other words, the recession lasted a year.
 In your case, if an On Sale stock goes down, let it go down but keep in mind, it won’t stay down for long.